krb5/krb5/doc/admin/pkinit.rst

 be used as a FAST armor ticket, or to securely communicate with an application server anonymously.

-To configure anonymity support, you must follow the steps above for generating a KDC certificate and configuring the KDC host, but you do not need to generate any client certificates.
-On the KDC, you must set the **pkinit_identity** variable to provide the KDC certificate, but do not need to set the **pkinit_anchors** variable or store the cacert.pem file if you won't have any client certificates to verify.
-On client hosts, you must store the cacert.pem file and set the **pkinit_anchors** variable in order to verify the KDC certificate, but do not need to set the **pkinit_identities** variable.
+To configure anonymity support, you must generate or otherwise procure a KDC certificate and configure the KDC host, but you do not need to generate any client certificates.
+On the KDC, you must set the **pkinit_identity** variable to provide the KDC certificate, but do not need to set the **pkinit_anchors** variable or store the issuing certificate if you won't have any client certificates to verify.
+On client hosts, you must set the **pkinit_anchors** variable (and possibly **pkinit_kdc_hostname** and **pkinit_eku_checking**) in order to trust the issuing authority for the KDC certificate, but do not need to set the **pkinit_identities** variable.

 Anonymity support is not enabled by default.
 To enable it, you must create the principal ``WELLKNOWN/ANONYMOUS`` using the command::